Pylons/substanced/docs/sdi.rst

 indexes.
 Finally, you can also use the SDI to reindex the contents of an index, if you suspect it has gotten out of sync with the content.

-The catalog also registers a management view on content resources which gain an ``Indexing`` tab:
+The catalog also registers a management view on content resources, which gain an ``Indexing`` tab:

 .. image:: images/indexing.png